kyungjoonkim/zap-time-file-logger/README.md

 I created this because it seemed like there was no option to generate log files by date when using the zap Logger.
 The usage is very simple, as shown below.

+The zap Logger library must be installed and in use.
+The explanation assumes that the installation has already been completed.

 ```go
 zapcore.AddSync(&rolling.TimeFileLogger{
     PrefixFileName:     "xxxx/you-log-file-name",